Everything You Need To Know

 between Bagdogra and Gangtok taking only 35-minute flight one way.
 Recently after opening of Pakyong Airport near Gangtok, there are now domestic flight services to this airport (including from Kolkata).
 Pakyong is located about 30kms from Gangtok town.
 Private taxis are available at Pakyong airport to get to the main Gangtok township.
 It takes around 1 hour 15 minutes between Pakyong and Gangtok by taxi.

-Getting Around: Taxi & Bus
+Local Transport: Taxi & Bus

 Taxi (private or shared) is the main mode of travelling in and around Gangtok.
 Although you can get tour packages or private cars from many local tour operators, you can also go to a taxi stand and avail one directly (rates from the stands are usually cheaper).